 - Understanding the priorities of the millennial workforce and constructing HR policies that support those priorities: flextime, remote working, work/life balance, etc.

-- The millennial workforce has an unprecedented level of mobility: Research indicates that today’s college graduate will average 12 or more jobs by the time they hit 30.
+- The millennial workforce has an unprecedented level of mobility: Research indicates that more than a fifth of all millennials in the workforce have switched jobs within 12 months.
 Human resource planning looks at the factors that motivate employees to leave – boredom, lack of a clear purpose, etc. – and implements strategies to counteract those factors.
 One strategy, for example, could include offering employees the opportunity to explore several different career paths rather than expecting them to settle on one from the moment they’re first hired.
 Another strategy would be to provide context for the work you ask them to do.
 While previous generations might have been content to perform tasks simply because they were asked to, the next wave of workers wants to know why it matters: how the tasks you’re asking them to do fit into the overall big picture.

 - Many employers have traditionally held a “you’re lucky to be here” attitude toward their employees.
 Human Resources Planning – making sure you can attract the workers you’ll need for future growth – means switching to a mindset of “we’re so lucky to have you.”
 Accepting the fact that the ball is in the employee’s court is a critical part of attracting and retaining top talent.